almostengr/almostengrwebsite/website/docs/projects/black-box-operations.md

 clients to login to pay their invoices.
 By having all of the information located in a central location, BBIT is able to produce quality work, in a timely fashion.

+Project was started in 2011.

 ## Technology

+* Drupal
-* Technologies: Drupal, PHP
+* PHP
-* Year Started: 2011